aselshall/pr/README.md

 ### Project Proposal
 You need to submit a draft proposal by week 1 following  [the kickoff meeting guidelines](https://aselshall.github.io/pr/hw/meeting0), and incorporate feedback for final approval by your [first progress meeting](https://aselshall.github.io/pr/hw/meeting1).
 Your proposal needs to adhere to [these guidelines](https://aselshall.github.io/rm/hw/proposal-hw).
 The project proposal will be graded as "meets expectations" (full credit) or "does not meet expectations" (no credit), with potential deductions for unaddressed review comments from instructor.

-### Project Report
-Students must complete and report on their independently chosen projects.
-Your report must be professional, polished, and free of errors.
-You must adhere to citation and plagiarism policies including proper references.
-Your report must adhere to this [rubic](https://aselshall.github.io/pr/hw/rubric).
-Any instance of data falsification or fabrication will result in a grade of zero for the assignment and further actions according to [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf).
-Data falsification involves manipulating real data, while data fabrication involves inventing data that does not exist.

 ### Project Presentation
-Final presentations will take place on **April 22 (6:00–7:30 pm)** or as scheduled during class, and location will be announced once scheduled.
-Alternatively, you can present your work at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit.
+In-person final presentations are scheduled for **April 22 (6:00–7:30 pm)**.
+While these date and time are fixed, they may be subject to change due to unforeseen circumstances.
+The presentation location will be announced during the semester.
+Alternatively, you may present your work at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit.
 Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted.
-Your presentatin should be well-organized, professional, with visual aids.
-Your presentation should follow the guidelines and rubric of the [final presentation](https://aselshall.github.io/pr/hw/presentation).
+Your presentation must be well-organized, professional, and include visual aids.
+Your presentation must adhere to the [final presentation guidelines and rubric](https://aselshall.github.io/pr/hw/presentation).

+### Project Report
+Students are required to complete and document their independently chosen projects in a professional and polished report.
+The report must follow and adhere to this [rubric](https://aselshall.github.io/pr/hw/rubric).

 ## Course Policies

+### Academic Integrity
+Any instance of data falsification or fabrication will result in a grade of zero for your report and further actions as per [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf).
+Data falsification involves manipulating real data to misrepresent results.
+Data fabrication involves inventing data that does not exist.
+Also, your proposal, report and presentation must adhere to citation and plagiarism policies, including proper referencing practices

 ### Late Assignment Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.